mikel-martin/angular-todolist/README.md

 # Angular Todo List

-This project was developed with Angular.
+This project was developed with Angular v12 and Bootstrap v5.1.

-- List all the todos.
+- List and filter the todos
-- Filter todos.
 - Create todos.
-- Mark todos as done.
+- Mark todos as done
-- Delete done todos.
+- Delete done todos

 ![image](https://user-images.githubusercontent.com/34236242/166429181-6f343025-b8f8-4f73-a0dc-0bbbd9e23a4e.png)